 - When the cherries are heated to almost boiling and breaking down, add the cornstarch slurry and mix until thickened.

 - Taste for sweetness.
-If the filling is still too tart, then add honey by the tbsp until you reach the desired sweetness.
+If the filling is still too tart, then add honey by the tablespoon until you reach the desired sweetness.

 1. Use the freshest cherries available.

 2. When adding the cherries to the pot, add any remaining juice that comes with the cherries.
-If there is not a lot of juice, add more so that there is about 1/3c of juice or so.
+If there is not a lot of juice, add more water so that there is about ⅓c of juice or so.

 3. Taste the filling before you complete the recipe to adjust for sweetness.
 A lot of tart cherries can vary in tartness depending on the type of sour cherry tree you have.